 1. INTRODUCTION

-Relatively recent measurements from SN1a [eg newest ref], Baryon Acoustic Oscillations (BAO) [eg Eisenstein ref], and the Cosmic Microwave Background (CMB) [eg Planck ref] have shown the Universe is dominated by Dark Energy, an unknown component known that is causing the expansion rate of the Universe to accelerate.
-To better understand the nature of Dark Energy, we require measurements out redshifts of z∼2, when Dark Energy began to influence the rate of expansion.
+Relatively recent measurements from SN1a [eg newest ref], Baryon Acoustic Oscillations (BAO) [eg Eisenstein ref], and the Cosmic Microwave Background (CMB) [eg Planck ref] have shown the Universe is dominated by Dark Energy, an unknown component causing the expansion rate of the Universe to accelerate.
+To better understand the nature of Dark Energy, we require measurements out to redshifts of z∼2, when Dark Energy began to influence the rate of expansion.
 Measurements of BAO are particularly extend-able to higher redshift; BAO are the imprints in the matter power spectrum of acoustic oscillations present when the Universe was ∼400,000 years old at photon-baryon decoupling.
 The resulting characteristic comoving 150Mpc scale is present as a feature in the large scale structure distribution: structure preferentially formed in the density peaks, and the physical size of that feature expands with the expansion of the Universe.
 Measurements of that char- acteristic scale are sensitive tracers of the expansion rate of the Universe, and hence of Dark Energy.
 This has been demonstrated most recently using galaxy surveys, presenting percent-level constraints on Dark Energy at redshift ∼0.6 [recent BOSS ref].

 A promising technique for measuring BAO at higher redshift is a technique known as 21 cm intensity mapping, making low-resolution measurements of the integrated emission of many galaxies through the 21 cm emission of neutral Hydrogen.
 Neutral hydrogen is a natural redshift marker and is stored in galaxies, hence this emission traces the history of large scale structure and we can use the low resolution maps to resolve only the large (BAO) scales of interest.
 The Hydrogen Intensity and Real-time Analysis eXperiment (HIRAX)∗ is a 400–800 MHz radio interferometer planned for construction in the Karoo Desert, South Africa.
 HIRAX will map large scale structure between redshifts of 0.8–2.5 with 1024 6 m dishes.
 With Southern sky coverage, we will be complementary with CHIME [Kevin ref] in the Northern hemisphere, and also leverage correlator technology development for CHIME [Nolan ref].
 We located HIRAX in the Southern hemisphere to take advantage of potential cross-correlations with additional wide-field surveys at other wavelengths (LSST, ACTPol, HST, DESI, DES, SPTPol).
 At minimum, cross-correlations with high-redshift galaxy surveys will provide an estimate for the neutral hydrogen bias and the neutral hydrogen fraction.